Traditional Chinese Medicine

 Chinese Herbal Medicine

-The Chinese have a pharmacology reference book that is used by practitioners and contains thousands of different medicinal substances that have been obtained mostly from plants.
-The substances within this book are classified by their warming or cooling effects on the body as well as their taste.
+The Chinese have a pharmacology reference book that is used by practitioners.
+It contains thousands of different medicinal substances, mostly obtained from plants.
+The substances within this book are classified by their warming or cooling effects on the body and their taste.

-An herb would be classified by temperature as hot, warm, cold, neutral or aromatic and also be classified by its taste: salty, sour, bitter, sweet, or spicy.
+An herb is classified by temperature as hot, warm, cold, neutral, or aromatic and also by its taste: salty, sour, bitter, sweet, or spicy.

 Nature's Sunshine offers Traditional Chinese Medicine Yin Packs (negative) and Yang Packs (positive).
-Remember when yang is stronger, the body is hot and it is easier for those to endure winter.
-When yin is stronger the body is cold and it is easier for those to endure summer.
-It is when yin is stronger that one knows he is sick.
+Remember, when yang is stronger, the body is hot, and it is easier for those to endure winter.
+When yin is more vital, the body is cold, making it easier to endure summer.
+It is when yin is more vital that one knows he is sick.

 Written by Mara Gerke CA, CNHP, All Rights Reserved.